emacsway/emacsway.github.io/_sources/ru/self-learning-for-software-engineer.txt

 - "Reactive Messaging Patterns with the Actor Model: Applications and Integration in Scala and Akka" by Vaughn Vernon
 - "The Site Reliability Workbook.
 Practical Ways to Implement SRE." by Betsy Beyer, Niall Richard Murphy, David K. Rensin, Kent Kawahara & Stephen Thorne
 - "Database Reliability Engineering.
 Designing and Operating Resilient Database Systems." by Laine Campbell and Charity Majors
+- "Designing Data-Intensive Applications.
+The Big Ideas Behind Reliable, Scalable, and Maintainable Systems" by Martin Kleppmann
 - "Distributed systems: principles and paradigms" 3d edition by Andrew S. Tanenbaum, Maarten Van Steen
 - "Service-Oriented Architecture Analysis and Design for Services and Microservices" by Thomas Erl
 - "REST in Practice: Hypermedia and Systems Architecture" by Savas Parastatidis, Jim Webber, Ian Robinson